juanma-rm/systemverilog_cores/README.md

 ## Running Tests

-To run a test for a specific core, navigate to `tests/test_<core>` and use the following commands:
+To run a test for a specific core, navigate to `tests/test_<core>` and follow the instructions in the README.md provided there.

-- `make` — Runs the simulation and generates results
-- `make build` — Compiles the testbench and core
-- `make wave` — Opens the waveform viewer (GTKWave) for simulation visualization